sockjs/sockjs-client/README.md

 A list of files hosted on a CDN is available here: http://sockjs.github.com/sockjs-client/ .

-You can also use or CDN via https (using Cloud Front domain name):
+You can also use our CDN via https (using Cloud Front domain name):

     <script src="https://d1fxtkz8shb9d2.cloudfront.net/sockjs-0.3.js">
       </script>